ClementBM/clementbm.github.io/_drafts/2020-05-23-python-development-setup.markdown

 We present two more features that's worth noting: debugging and workspace settings.
 ### Visual Studio Code: Debugging tools
-Apart from the great [vscode debugging](https://code.visualstudio.com/docs/editor/debugging) support, `vscode` also supports working with Jupyter Notebooks natively, through the [Python interactive windows](https://code.visualstudio.com/docs/python/jupyter-support-py), which enables you to:
+Apart from the great [vscode debugging](https://code.visualstudio.com/docs/editor/debugging) support, `vscode` also supports Jupyter Notebooks natively through the [Python interactive windows](https://code.visualstudio.com/docs/python/jupyter-support-py), which enables you to:
-* Work with Jupyter-like code cells
+* Work Jupyter-like code cells
-Run code in the Python Interactive Window
+* Run code in the Python Interactive Window
 * View, inspect, and filter variables using the Variable explorer and data viewer
 * Debug a Jupyter notebook
 * Export a Jupyter notebook